marvin1099/BitwardenAutofiller/README.md

 python bitwardenautofiller.py -c -f C14724635
 ```

 This will fill in the login information (username, password, and copy the TOTP code),
 and it will hit tab after the username and enter after the password.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.
+Please do so on the main repo on codeberg.org if possible.